This page explains about invasive monitoring and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.

 Your child’s doctors can tell a lot from an EEG and other tests and brain scans, but invasive monitoring can help them to be sure exactly which part of your child’s brain is responsible for their epilepsy.
 This is particularly helpful where brain scans have not shown an abnormality or where the doctors are concerned that seizures may be starting near an area that is also controlling one of your child’s useful functions.

+Occasionally, some children need neuropsychology testing and a further scan before the operation, but we will let you know if this is likely before you come into hospital.
 If your child has any medical problems, for instance, allergies, please tell the doctors about these.
 If your child has had any infectious diseases like chicken pox or head lice recently, please tell the doctors.
-Please bring any medicines that your child is taking, and show these to the doctors.
+The procedure may be cancelled if head lice have not been treated successfully before admission.

 What does the procedure involve?

-The technicians will let you know if they are planning to carry out functional brain mapping.
-This involves the technicians and doctors stimulating areas of the brain by way of the electrodes.
+The clinical physiologists will let you know if they are planning to carry out functional brain mapping.
+This involves the clinical physiologists and doctors stimulating areas of the brain by way of the electrodes.
 This will make sure that none of the areas of the brain which are planned to be removed have important functions, especially for movement in the hands or legs.

 What happens after the procedure?